streamsets/support/Tools/ManageEc2/ReadMe.md

 2) Your host file is default /etc/hosts ** I'll wonder why it would be anything else ;)

 # Customization:
-1) When you clone this script locally, please update the 'SSH_KEY' variable with your AWS key
+1) When you clone this script locally, please update the 'SSH_KEY'variable at the top with your AWS key

 # Pro-Tip: